 When weather conditions are less than ideal, driving can become dangerous and auto accidents can occur, resulting in serious injuries or even death.
 It is important for drivers to take additional care and follow safety precautions when driving in less than ideal weather conditions.
 When a driver fails to take appropriate and necessary safety precautions for the particular weather conditions, he or she may be held liable in a personal injury or wrongful death lawsuit for any damages, injuries, or deaths that occur as a result of an auto accident.

-The skilled Chicago auto accident attorneys at Ankin Law Offices, LLC have significant experience representing victims of auto accidents, including those accidents that occurs as a result of poor weather conditions and unsafe road conditions.
+The skilled Chicago auto accident attorneys at Ankin Law have significant experience representing victims of auto accidents, including those accidents that occurs as a result of poor weather conditions and unsafe road conditions.

 Safety Precautions when Driving during Winter Months

 The Illinois Department of Transportation recommends that drivers to take the following precautions during winter months:

 - Slow down and increase following distance.

 - Watch for stalled or abandoned vehicles.